kamepong/ACVAE-VC/README.md

   -s: Stage to start (0 or 1)
   #    Stages 0 and 1 correspond to feature extraction and model training, respectively.
   -e: Experiment name (default: "conv_exp1")
-  #    This name will be used at test time to specify the trained model.
+  #    This name will be used at test time to specify which trained model to load.
   ```

 - Examples: